-Potions Some Potions are beneficial in advancing your Character.
+Some Potions are beneficial in advancing your Character.
 Others are just the opposite.
 When you find a Potion, examine it for colour.
 For more information, taste, then sip it.
 Each sip or taste tells you a little more about the Potion.
 You can then save the Potion for later or quaff it to get it's full effect.
 Caution: Sipping a Potion can cause you to receive some of the Potion's effects (though not as strongly as if you quaffed it).
 To use a Potion you've saved for later, press U and follow the prompts.

-Potions of Delusion or Drunkenness are two of the worst; they aren't deadly, like Poisons, but they won't go away by themselves (many Potions are time-limited).
+Potions of Delusion or Drunkenness are two of the worst; they aren't deadly, like Poisons, but Delusions won't go away by themselves (many Potions are time-limited) and Drunkenness can take quite a long time to disappear.
 When you're under the effect of these Potions, you can't navigate properly, your Stats aren't at all what they appear, and you're very susceptible to being attacked by unfriendly life forms.
 Find a Healer!